GSD-Software/rest-api-usage/README.md

 For the correct configuration of all necessary elements we provide configuration guide.
 [Rest-API configuration](https://dev-docs.gsd.pl/restapi/information/installation/)

+## Code examples
+[Here](https://learning.getpostman.com/docs/postman/sending-api-requests/generate-code-snippets/) you will find instructions how to get code examples provide by the postman's environment.

 ## Official
 To learn more about GSD-Software products visit [GSD-Software®](https://gsd-software.com/).